jordiprats/krew-getsslroute/README.md

 # krew-getsslroute

-krew plugin for search for routes with a the specified SSL cert ID
+krew plugin to search for routes with a the specified SSL cert ID